dupitydumb/HexagonalPuzzle/README.md

 # Unity Hexagonal Puzzle Game

-This repository contains the version-controlled code for a hexagonal puzzle game developed in Unity.
+This repository contains the version-controlled code for a hexagonal puzzle game developed in `Unity 2021.3.18f1`

 ## Game Overview